| Year | Monthly Premium (R) | Change % | Annual Total |

 This turns abstract escalation percentages into real numbers you can plan around.

-Some products — particularly behaviour-linked structures — can work very well for the right client, such as:
+Not all escalating premiums are bad.
+Some products — particularly behaviour-linked structures — can work very well for the right client:

-The problem arises when these products are used for the wrong client, or when the long-term premium behaviour is not properly understood upfront.
+When used correctly, these structures can deliver excellent long-term value.
+The problem arises when they are used for the wrong client, or when the long-term premium behaviour is not properly understood upfront.

 This calculator is about fit and sustainability, not criticism of specific insurers or models.